Cockroach Identification & Control

 Do Cockroaches Fly?

-Yes, some cockroaches may fly when disturbed or threatened.
+Yes, some cockroaches can fly, but this behavior is usually brief and occurs only when they are disturbed or threatened.
 Among the common pest species, only American and male brown-banded cockroaches can fly short distances or glide.
-German and Oriental cockroaches cannot.
+German and Oriental cockroaches cannot fly.

-Flight is typically brief and only occurs during warm, humid conditions (above 85°F).
+Flight generally occurs during warm, humid conditions above 85°F.

 Our Services

 Need help getting rid of cockroaches?
-We can solve even the toughest of infestations, keeping your home or business free of these unsanitary pests.
+Our experts can handle even the toughest of infestations, keeping your home or business free of these unsanitary pests.